munificent/craftinginterpreters/book/hash-tables.md

 1. In clox, we happen to only need keys that are strings, so the hash table we built is hardcoded for that key type.
-If we exposed hash tables to Lox users as a first-class collection type, it would useful to support keys of different types.
+If we exposed hash tables to Lox users as a first-class collection, it would useful to support different kinds of keys.

     Add support for keys of the other primitive types: numbers, Booleans, and `nil`.
 Later, clox will support user-defined classes.
 If we want to support